In a pinch with little time to clean? Turn to this DIY all purpose natural surface cleaner!

 Rosemary Essential Oil

-Rosemary essential oils’ natural properties make it a great addition to homemade cleaning solutions.
+Rosemary essential oils’ natural components and crisp, herbaceous scent make this oil a great addition to homemade cleaning solutions.
 I love to combine rosemary essential oil with lemon, peppermint, or lavender for a lovely fresh scent.

 CLEANING BENEFITS